matwilso/object_collections/README.md

 # FULL
 ./eval_main.py --goal_conditioned=True --num_envs=1 --eval_n=100 --phi_noise=0.0 --is_training=False --cnn_gn=cnn_gn --goal_conditioned=True --load_path $PATH_TO_RL_CKPT --aac=True --value_goal=True  --play=True  --render=1 --reset_mode=cluster --suffix=full
 ```

-We don't show how to evaluate in real world, since you likely won't go to the effort of matching our robot setup.
-Also it requires opening like 8 terminal windows and is generally a pain in the ass.

 ## Acknowledgements
 Some code in this repo is borrowed from: